plaited/plaited/libs/rite/README.md

 }
 ```

-### match
+### t.match

 #### How it works

-When `t.match` is passed a string of text it return a search callback function.
+When `t.match` is passed a string of text it returns a search callback function.
 We can then pass that callback a string of text to search for in the original
 string or a regex pattern.
 It will return the matched text, if found, or an
 empty string.

 #### Example Scenario

-We've stringified a dom node, `header`.
-We want to find out if it contains the
+We want to make sure our alert dialog `header` is rendering with the correct
-text `Dialog Title`.
+`className` and `innerText`

 ```ts
 import { test } from "@plaited/rite";